Gabaldonlab/perSVade/README.md

 - All perSVade modules work in MareNostrum, and most of them in Nord3.
 The generation of "repeat files" and finding of "homologous regions" does not work in Nord3 because the GCLIB versions are old.
 You can use the Docker image in Nord3 as well.

+- You can also run the singularity images on these HPC systems, although the Nord3 kernel is too old to execute the perSVade image.

 ## Quick start

 You can run the perSVade pipeline with: